Academic Computer Services

 1700 N. Broad Street, Room 202

-If you want to enhance your leadership skills, chart a career path, do better academically, or review/prepare for a class, come to the Russell Conwell Center (RCC).
-The RCC is a network of programs providing comprehensive academic support, professional development, and leadership training to facilitate student retention and graduation and to help them prepare for their future careers.
-The RCC fosters a community of scholars who are engaged in their university and surrounding community.
+If you want to enhance your leadership skills, chart a career path, do better academically, review/prepare for a class, or prepare for graduate school, come to the Russell Conwell Center (RCC).
+The RCC is a network of programs providing comprehensive academic support, professional development, and leadership training to facilitate student retention and graduation and to help students prepare for their future careers.
+The RCC provides individualized services to students and fosters a supportive community where students can explore their interests, build skills, and seek the assistance they need to achieve their goals.
 Throughout the academic year, specialized assessments, educational workshops, tutorial services, certificate skill proficiency programs, professional development seminars, peer mentoring, leadership enrichment, and academic counseling are offered to students.
-The RCC also has four computer labs and a laptop loan program for student use.
+The RCC also has six computer labs and a laptop loan program for student use.
+The RCC employment program hires numerous students as tutors, Assistant Teachers, and instructors during the year.
 Furthermore, the RCC serves as the home of the Supplement Scholarship Committee, providing annual scholarships to over 100 Temple University students.
 In addition to serving students during the academic year program, the RCC offers a six-week Summer Bridge Program for entering freshmen through its “Freshmen Admission Programs” described below.
 Students with a GPA above 2.8 have the opportunity to take part in an undergraduate research experience and a simulated graduate school experience through the RCC Ronald McNair Program (see below).
 The McNair Program is designed to prepare students who desire to pursue a doctoral degree to enter a graduate program.
 The RCC also serves Philadelphia high school students who aspire to attend college through two Temple University Upward Bound Programs.
-The RCC employment program hires numerous students as tutors, Assistant Teachers, and instructors during the year.
-If you want to enhance your skills, develop stronger leadership skills, seek a job, excel in class or serve your peers, we encourage you to contact the RCC.
+The RCC offers a wide range of services and supports students in high school and undergraduate education and preparation for graduate school.
+Stop by and see how we can assist you.

 Freshman Admission Programs to the Russell Conwell Center [Act 101, Educational Services Component, and Student Support Services, which is funded by the U.S. Department of Education]:

-These three RCC programs provide academic support and retention services for talented high school graduates entering as freshmen or current students who seek to achieve academic success, build leadership, join a supportive community, or participate in educational, cultural programs.
-The RCC programs offer an extensive leadership program with opportunities for students to strengthen their skills, learn strategies and concepts, while applying their skills in various leadership experiences.
+These three RCC programs provide academic support and retention services for freshmen or current students who seek to achieve academic success, build leadership, join a supportive community, or participate in educational and cultural programs.
+The RCC programs offer extensive leadership opportunities for students to strengthen their skills and learn strategies and concepts, while applying their skills in various leadership experiences.
 The mission, objectives and services of the three programs are essentially the same, with the primary distinctions established by state or federal requirements as outlined by the different funding sources.
 Students admitted by the Temple Office of Undergraduate Admissions and assigned to the RCC begin their university experience during a six-week Summer Bridge Program prior to their fall enrollment.
 Upon successful completion of the Summer Bridge Program, students matriculate as Temple University freshmen in the fall semester and receive advisement, academic support and service from the RCC throughout their undergraduate career.
-The Summer Bridge Programs provide academic skill preparation in mathematics, computer science, technology, English, and library skills, along with academic assessment and counseling to facilitate students’ successful transition into the collegiate academic, social, and cultural milieu, creating a foundation for academic excellence.
+The Summer Bridge Programs provide academic skill preparation in mathematics, technology, English, and library skills, along with academic assessment and counseling to facilitate students’ successful transition into the collegiate academic, social, and cultural milieu, creating a foundation for academic excellence.
 Students currently attending Temple can join the RCC by contacting Janice Kersey Boyd at 215-204-3245 or by visiting the office at 1700 N. Broad St., Room 202.

 Pre-College Programs [Upward Bound and Math Science Upward Bound Programs, both funded by the U.S. Department of Education]:

 The Upward Bound and Math Science Upward Bound Programs prepare Philadelphia high school students for successful entry into, and graduation from, college.
 During the academic year and six-week Summer Program, students participate in numerous activities, including academic enrichment; enroll in mathematics, English and science classes; attend workshops; and receive tutorial services and leadership development.
 A full range of academic assessment and counseling is also provided with a focus on academic, career, financial and personal development.
 Students are guided through the career development process to understand and select appropriate majors, leading to a career that matches their interests, skills, and abilities.
 Students also receive SAT preparation throughout the program.
 During the Summer Program, students reside on campus at Temple University during the week to gain insight into, and experience the nuances of, college life.
 In addition, the programs assist students in developing their leadership and public speaking skills, while sponsoring field trips, college tours and site-visits to educational, cultural, and science-related institutions.
 Students in the Math Science Upward Bound Program spend their summer preparing a biological, mathematical or technological research proposal that is presented at the Summer Science Symposium.
-This research proposal is then conducted during the academic year and presented at the citywide George Washington Carver Science Fair.
+This research proposal is then conducted during the academic year and presented at the city-wide George Washington Carver Science Fair.
+For more information contact Michael Stokes at 215-204-5544 or Kevin Jenkins at 215-204-7653 or stop by the office at 1700 N. Broad St., Room 202.

 Tutoring at no charge is available in the following schools, colleges, and departments: